 You will find the connector under the left side box.
-Refer to the drawing above for the wiring color code and purpose of each connector pin.
-Since the lighting and wiring can be different for various brands of trailers, have a technician who is familiar with your trailer modify its lighting plug.
-A converter may be required between the car and trailer for the lights to work correctly.
+Refer to the drawing below for the wiring color code and purpose of each connector pin.

 Before Starting Out

 As you are preparing to tow your trailer, do the following: